School Council

 What have they been doing?

-- Developing our wild area as a place for bees and pollinating insects.
+- Developing a wild area for bees and pollinators.

-- Creating posters and raising awareness of over-usage of electricity.
+- Creating posters to raise awareness about saving electricity.